Oklahoma Territorial Museum402 East Oklahoma Avenue

 Oklahoma Territorial Museum

 Oklahoma's Territorial period lasted from 1890 to 1907.
-During that short span of time Oklahoma was transformed from an unsettled home for 65 Indian Nations to an area of prosperous farms and growing cities.
+During that short span of time Oklahoma was transformed from an unsettled home for sixty-five American Indian tribes to an area of prosperous farms and growing cities.

 The Unassigned Lands